 Student progress is carefully monitored and additional academic support and intervention is provided when needed.
 This is tailored to an individual’s requirements and can include additional in-class support from teachers or after school tuition from teachers and local university mentors.

-Post 16 students play a key role in the school community: they are ambassadors for the academy and provide positive role models for younger students.
+Sixth Form students play a key role in the school community: they are ambassadors for the academy and provide positive role models for younger students.
 They also take on responsibilities in the school and wider community, developing their confidence and developing leadership skills valued by universities and employers.
 These responsibilities include prefect roles, mentoring younger students during I-Space and volunteering in our local area.